ddka22/altia-mtb-example-psoc6-multiindustry/README.md

 3. Select the "miniGL Infineon PSoC&trade; 6" configuration when creating the project.
 Make sure that “Include tutorial content” is checked then press the “Next” button:
 ![](images/template.jpg)

 4. A **Save-As** dialog will appear.
-Browse to the location where you want to save the Altia project and enter the name “ByteSizedDemo”.
+Browse to the location of the ModusToolbox application root folder and enter the name “ByteSizedDemo”.
 Press **Save**.
 Your new project will now appear in the Project View in Altia Launcher.

-5. From the Project View, click the “…” button at the top right of the project image icon and select “Generate Target Code” to trigger the code generation:
+5. From the Projects tab, click the “…” button at the top right of the project image icon and select “Generate Target Code” to trigger the code generation:
 ![](images/generate.jpg)

 6. Allow the upload of the project to Altia for code generation: